Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Theoretical Framework

 The continuum-subtracted Borel sum rules read

 \paragraph*{Spectral width and threshold modeling.} In this revision we retain the narrow-resonance approximation used in the 2016 analysis, noting that finite widths $\Gamma(T)$ are expected to remain small ($\lesssim50$\,MeV) for heavy quarkonia below $T_c$.
 Nevertheless, the inclusion of thermal widths through a Breit–Wigner–smeared spectral density is straightforward and will be addressed in a forthcoming study.
-The continuum threshold $s_0(T)$, given in Eq.~\eqref{eq:s0T} with channel-dependent exponents $n_{\mathcal{C}}$, is not fitted arbitrarily but derived by requiring that (i) the Borel curve reproduces the physical vacuum mass $m(0)$ at $T{=}0$, and (ii) the threshold decreases smoothly with temperature following lattice thermodynamics.
+The continuum threshold $s_0(T)$, given in Eq.~\eqref{eq:s0T} with channel-dependent exponents $n_{\mathcal{C}}$, is treated phenomenologically.
+The vacuum threshold $s_0^{\mathcal C}(0)$ is calibrated at $T=0$ using the central value of the corresponding Borel window.
+By contrast, the exponent $n_{\mathcal C}$ controls the temperature dependence of the continuum-threshold ansatz and does not affect the $T=0$ limit.
+Its baseline channel-dependent values are chosen to produce a smooth thermal decrease compatible with the intended hierarchy of thermal suppression, and the sensitivity analysis shows that the qualitative ordering is stable under reasonable variations of $n_{\mathcal C}$.